May 2–3, 2016—Choirs

 2nd prize: $100 and half scholarship to UVU for the 2016-2017 academic year

 The winners will be announced at the end of each respective division.
 All participants will receive an email with their specific time by March 20.
 The exact time for each division is dependent on the number of participants, and will not be known until March 20.

 Thank you for supporting arts in the community!

 For more information, please contact Dr. Hilary Demske at Hilary.Demske@uvu.edu

 The UVU Piano Festival is a unique summer festival for both pre-college students and advanced teachers.
 All participants receive over 20 hours of academic classes, guest artist master-classes, and private lessons from UVU faculty.
 Specialized topics range from music theory, promoting your studio, building technique, and jazz piano.

 Coordinator: Hilary Demske

 The Susan Goodfellow Flute Sonata Competition, sponsored by the UVU Music Department, began in 2012 and is held every April on the UVU campus.
-Named for Susan Goodfellow, a Juilliard-trained, prominent and highly renowned flute pedagogue and performer, the competition is open to all UVU students and Utah high school students.
-Cash prizes are awarded to a winner and alternate in each division.
-The 2014 winners were Katherine McCall from UVU and Melissa Yauney from Alta High School.
+Named for renowned flute pedagogue and performer Susan Goodfellow, the competition features a high school and a college division.
+Cash prizes are awarded to winners in each division.

 The Timpanogos Flute Festival offers students of all ages an opportunity to perform for critique.
 Students are judged by a panel of local teachers.
 They earn points based on their scores, and over several years, they are rewarded with Gold and Silver Cups.
 The Timpanogos Flute Festival draws participants from Utah County and south Salt Lake County, and registrations usually number between 50 and 60 participants.